Bebofireboy/diaryX/README.md

 # diaryX
-This is just a random .batch file I created.
-And its free and open source, so please give it a try.
+This is a .batch file that is free and open source.
+It is a personal diary, and the data runs on your windows computer.